Dominic-Webster/The-Mafia-Game/README.md

 - Cop: You have two bullets.
 Every night, you can choose to shoot a player.
 However, shooting at an innocent will result in your death instead, so shoot wisely.
 Work with the village to eliminate the killers.
 - Mafia: You may be outnumbered, but you know who your allies are.
 Work with them to kill one player every night.
 Your goal: eliminate the innocents.
 - Fool: Chaos is your game.
 You only win if you are executed in court.
+- Priest: You survive death once per game.
+Work with the village to eliminate the killers.

 ---